7 Years (Lukas Graham song): Chart performance

 For the issue dated 6 February 2016, "7 Years" debuted at number 96 on the US Billboard Hot 100 chart.
 It became Lukas Graham's first single on the Hot 100.
 The song peaked at number two on the chart dated 9 April 2016, and became the highest-charting Danish act since "Apache" (1961) by Jørgen Ingmann.
-The song stayed there for four non-consecutive weeks, being held off of the top spot by Rihanna and Drake's "Work" and Desiigner's "Panda".
+The song stayed there for four non-consecutive weeks, being held off of the top spot by Rihanna and Drake's "Work" (the reverse happened in the UK) and Desiigner's "Panda".
 "7 Years" also debuted at number 28 on the US Digital Songs chart with 26,000 digital copies sold.
 During 2016, the song sold 2.089 million copies in the US, making it the fourth best-selling song of the year.
-"7 Years" was biggest hit in the US by a foreign-born act since Gotye's "Somebody That I Used to Know" in 2012.
+"7 Years" was the biggest hit in the US by a foreign-born act since Gotye's "Somebody That I Used to Know" in 2012.

 On 12 February 2016, "7 Years" peaked at number one on the UK Singles Chart, with combined weekly sales of 105,000 units (including 3.65 million streams).
 The song became the first number-one single by a Danish act since Aqua's "Turn Back Time" (1998).
-On 11 March 2016, "7 Years" spent its fifth consecutive week at number-one, becoming the longest-running number-one single by a Danish act.
+On 11 March 2016, "7 Years" spent its fifth consecutive week at number one, becoming the longest-running number-one single by a Danish act.
 On 18 March 2016, "7 Years" was replaced by Mike Posner's "I Took a Pill in Ibiza" at number one, selling 261 copies fewer than Posner.
 It was the best-selling song in the UK in 2016 with 856,559 copies sold that year, although as it had fewer streams than Drake's "One Dance", which gave "7 Years" a combined total 1.49 million units against "One Dance"'s 1.95 million, it was ranked number 2 on the chart.

 "7 Years" peaked at number one on the Australian Singles Chart, which makes Lukas Graham only the third Danish act to chart at number one (since Cut 'N' Move's "Give It Up", and Aqua's "Barbie Girl" and "Doctor Jones").
 On the chart issue dated 11 April 2016, "7 Years" spent its eighth consecutive week at number one, becoming the longest-running number-one single by a Danish act.
 It overtook the previous record set by Aqua's "Doctor Jones", which spent seven consecutive weeks at number one in 1997–98.

-Music video
+Music video and lyric

-A music video to accompany the release of "7 Years" was first released on YouTube on 15 December 2015 at a total length of four minutes.
+The official music video for "7 Years" was first released on YouTube on 15 December 2015 at a total length of four minutes.
+Filmed in Copenhagen and Los Angeles, the video was written, directed, and edited by Danish film director René Sascha Johannsen.

-The video is written, directed, and edited by Danish Film Director René Sascha Johannsen and the music video was recorded in Copenhagen, and Los Angeles.
-As of October 2022, it has received over 1.3 billion views on YouTube.
+In the interviews with Billboard, Lukas Forchhammer shared that "7 Years" was composed quite swiftly, coming together in just a few hours.
+He described the process as capturing a raw and spontaneous emotional flow, mentioning on Billboard that it took three and a half hours to write the entire song.